Why Britain, why now? Spate of attacks, plots triggers soul-searching

-LONDON — Three deadly terror attacks in just 10 weeks has left many Britons wondering what's suddenly changed and what can be done to reverse the trend.
+LONDON — Three deadly terror attacks in just 10 weeks have left many Britons wondering what's suddenly changed and what can be done to reverse the trend.

 Until March, the killing of soldier Lee Rigby in a London street four years ago had been the country's most serious Islamist incident since the 7/7 attack on the capital's transport network that left 52 dead in 2005.